aditya-gupta-dev/musicYT/README.md

 ## Tech Stack
 ### Frontend
-React + Material UI
+React + Material UI, React Router
-React Router

 ### Backend
-Flask with replit

-Api is hosted on replit & the website on netlify
+Flask with replit, Api is hosted on replit & the website on netlify